 The annual incentive is based on achievement of the Company's performance against a target Adjusted EBITDA range with upward or downward adjustments for performance in comparison to the range.
 The performance range is generally determined at or near the beginning of each fiscal year by the Compensation, Culture and People Committee.
 Payment of the annual incentive approximating target levels would generally occur when actual Adjusted EBITDA is within the established Adjusted EBITDA range.
 A portion of any variance between the established range and actual Adjusted EBITDA is reflected as an adjustment to the pool of funds available for the annual incentive payment, or the bonus pool.
 The amount of the adjustment is determined by the Compensation, Culture and People Committee in its sole discretion.
-A positive variance between the range and actual Adjusted EBITDA would generally result in an increase in the bonus pool.
+A positive variance between the range and actual Adjusted EBITDA would generally result in an increase in the bonus pool and a negative variance would generally result in a decrease in the bonus pool.